GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Playing ARs
 - main attributes: weapon damage and CHC/CHD
-- effective against anything that doesn't have an armor bar: red mobs, robotics, tanks and summit objectives
+- effective against anything that doesn't have an armor bar: red mobs, robotics, summit objectives, tanks and weak points
 - pairs well with the Crusader/Striker Shield
-- should focus on weak points and burst enemies down to knock them back
+- focus on weak points and burst enemies down to knock them back
 - Negotiator's Dilemma is the best gear set for it

 ### Playing crowd control